anaclumos/extracranial/Brain/Projects/Better Obsidian.md

   - `Brane.md` → `Brane/Brane.md`
   - For Foldering Purposes
 - List view for Daily Notes like [[Roam]] and [[Logseq]]
+- Auto Delete Empty Files (literally empty, or templated but empty)

 import WIP from '@site/src/components/WIP'